ChristinaLK/blog/content/git-models.md

 are still uncomfortable with git.

 So let's start with
 interacting with a Unix system via the shell.
-For me, one "threshold concept" in understanding the shell is "location is everything."
+For me, one threshold concept in understanding the shell is "location is everything."
 Everything you do in the shell is done in the context of the filesystem.
 From within a shell, you can move yourself from one arbitrary point in